Policy Audit: 3 things Colorado employers should know

 The premium paid at the beginning of a workers’ compensation policy period is based on estimated payroll and classification code information.
 Actual payroll records are needed to calculate the final premium, which is why they are needed for the audit.
-At Pinnacol, we audit every policy annually, at the end of each policy period, to ensure that the premium paid accurately reflects your business’s payroll and classification code.

 Because audits are so prevalent in workers’ compensation policies, we get lots of questions about them.
 Here are some of the most common, along with their answers:

-A policy audit doesn’t always determine an increase in premium; in many cases an audit actually results in a premium refund.
+A policy audit doesn’t always determine an increase in premium; in many cases, an audit actually results in a premium refund.
 The intent of the audit is to ensure that your premium is accurate; returning premium to our customers when it is owed is an important part of the audit process.

 2. How do I know when my policy is up for an audit?